For what underlying structural reasons did migration research have such a success these last decencies?

 How could we study migration without turning it into a problem?

-How comes we develop theories in what we would call the migration container?
+How come we develop theories in what we would call the migration container?
 Assimilation or integration theory?
 Are migrants à priori and per se so different that we need a special field and special theories for them, beyond what we have in terms of theories and concepts in social sciences?

 How are the interpretations we do have on migration related to our position of power?
 Why are most researchers white and European?
 Why is it only recently that migration scholar included ‘race’ or in general, post-colonial theories and concepts into their studies?